Is Rome Safe To Walk Around At Night?

 And what I know you're also asking, is Roma Termini safe at night?

-In my experience, and the experience of everyone I know who has been here, Rome is one of the safer large European cities, even for walking at night.
-I feel far safer here walking around at night here than I do back home in the States.
+In my experience, and the experience of everyone I know who has been there or lived there, Rome is one of the safest large European cities, even for walking at night.
+Personally, I feel far safer here walking around at night here than I do back home in the States.
 Even for Darcy, when she walks around at night, she doesn't have the same feeling of trepidation that people are trying to get her attention, or fear that people are following her.

 Because Rome, and most of Italy in general, has dinner around 9pm, it's common for people to be out late, often past midnight.
 And this is especially common in the summer, where we've seen people jogging out past midnight because it's finally cool enough to do so.